abapPM/ABAP-SemVer/README.md

 # SemVer for ABAP

-The semantic versioner for ABAP and apm.
+The semantic version parser for ABAP and apm.

+This is a port of the [semver parser for node.js](https://github.com/npm/node-semver).

 NO WARRANTIES, [MIT License](https://github.com/abapPM/ABAP-URL/blob/main/LICENSE)

+Limitations (PRs welcome):

-Limitations: The subset function for ranges has not been implemented.
+- The subset function for ranges has not been implemented.

 ## Prerequisites